mjreno/modflow6-nc-demo/README.md

   "CONCENTRATION   " ;
 ```

-Attribute mf6_griddata
+Attribute mf6_iper
 ----------------------

 When READASARRAYS is read for a package that supports Array based input,
-PERIOD data variables must define the additional attribute "mf6_griddata",
+PERIOD data variables must define the additional attribute "mf6_iper",
 a 1d data array that represents load periods for the parameter.
 The intent
-of this attribute is similar to that of "IPER" variable, and the mf6_griddata
+of this attribute is similar to that of the package "IPER" variable, and the
-1d array should always be a subset of the package "IPER" 1d array.
+mf6_iper 1d array should always be a subset of the package "IPER" 1d array.

 An example:
 ```